palkan/view_component-contrib/README.md

 <%- end -%>
 ```

-You can also use the `#fallback` method on a wrapper component to render a block _only_ if none of the registered components render.
+You can also use the `#placeholder` method on a wrapper component to render a block _only_ if none of the registered components render.

 ```erb
 <%= render ViewComponentContrib::WrapperComponent.new do |wrapper| %>